 - The Honourable David H. Wright Prize in Sentencing

-Additionally, Michael has published numerous academic papers in various peer reviewed journals.
-After law school, Michael completed his articles of clerkship with Greenspan Humphrey Lavine in Toronto.
+Michael completed his articles of clerkship with Greenspan Humphrey Levine (as it then was) in Toronto.
 He was called to the Ontario Bar in 2010.

-Michael is also a Founder and the current President of the Barristers for a Better Bytown, a local charity which aims to give back to members of our community who are in need, including at risk youth, the homeless, and all our other less fortunate brothers and sisters.
+Michael is also a Founder and the President of the Barristers for a Better Bytown, a local charity which aims to give back to members of our community who are in need, including at risk youth, the homeless, and all our other less fortunate brothers and sisters.